Canna71/Junq/readme.md

 JUNQ
 ====

-A library for doying lazy operations on collections in JavaScript
+A library for doing lazy operations on collections in JavaScript
 -----------------------------------------------------------------